-This deliverable will be followed by D6.6 "Connectors for Inter-Factory Interoperability and Logistics II", which will provide an updated description at M34 of the project.
+This deliverable is preceded by D6.5 "Connectors for Inter-Factory Interoperability and Logistics I", which provided the first version of the development.

-The communication design is tightly integrated with the Security Framework, reported in D4.1 "Design of the Security Framework I".
+The communication design is tightly integrated with the Security Framework, reported in D4.2 "Design of the Security Framework II".
 This report will include an overview of this integration.

-3.2 Content and structure of this deliverable
+3.2 Content and Structure of this Deliverable